Particular/NServiceBus/README.md

 ## Building

-To build NServiceBus just open `NServiceBus.sln` in Visual Studio.
+To build NServiceBus just open `NServiceBus.sln` in your favorite IDE.

 You'll find the built assemblies in /binaries.